frjo/hugo-theme-zen/README.md

 git clone https://github.com/frjo/hugo-theme-zen.git themes/zen
 ```

-If you use git to version control your site, highly recommended, it's best to add the zen theme as a submodule.
+If you use git to version control your site you can add the zen theme as a submodule.

 From the root of your site: